pombase/website/src/docs/documentation/JBrowse_quick_start.md

 #### Changing the track scale
 By default, the scale fits the range of the data being displayed in the current viewing window.
 The scale can be manually defined.

-Click the downarrow to the right of the track label:
+Click the downarrow to the right of the track label, and click on edit config:

 ![Jbrowse edit config](assets/jbrowse_track_label_config.png){width="700"}